 Job titles make a difference in how we see ourselves, how we perceive our work, and how we’re perceived by others.
 But most businesses don’t pay them much attention except when they’re advertising for a job opening.
 Even then, it’s typically just a default title.

 Sometimes, job titles are left up to the employees to propose and management to either accept, decline or alter.
-But, we would like you to consider that a job title is an important way for you to support your employees in their careers, and, when chosen thoughtfully, can also improve engagement.
+But, we would like you to consider that a creative job title is an important way for you to support your employees in their careers, and, when chosen thoughtfully, can also improve employee engagement at work.

 “Companies should recognize that [job titles] are powerful symbols of who we are, what we can do, and what others can expect from us.” – London Business School professor Dan Cable, Harvard Business Review